RosettaCommons/demos/tutorials/Working_With_Rosetta/working_with_rosetta.md

 	$> $ROSETTA3/bin/fixbb.default.linuxgccrelease -s 1ubq.pdb -out:suffix _my_first_rosetta_output @general_fixbb_flags

 The first part of this command is the path to and name of the executable we want to run; here, we want to run the executable `fixbb`, located in `$ROSETTA3/bin`, which will attempt to design residues onto a peptide backbone provided to it.
 On your platform, the executable may not be named `fixbb.linuxgccrelease`; to find the version of the executable that will run, navigate to `$ROSETTA3/bin`, type `ls fixbb`, and then hit _Tab_ to display the versions of `fixbb` that have been compiled on your system.
 This works for any other executable as well.
+It is important to run the default version (<executable>.default.linuxclangrelease) of the executable, as the non-default version simply points to the last compiled version.

 The second part, `-s 1ubq.pdb`, is an option, or _flag_, that modifies the execution of the program.
 In this case, the `-s` option indicates that we want to run `fixbb` on a single structure; the following `1ubq.pdb` is simply the filename of that structure.
 An alternative to the `-s` option is `-l`, which takes as its argument a newline-delimited list of input files and is broadly conceptually equivalent to running multiple `-s` commands in sequence.
 Other common options include: